FAQs

 • Promote sustainability by addressing infrastructure conditions and ongoing operations and maintenance needs, supporting environmental stewardship, as well as improving long‐term traveler reliability;

-• Provide flexible choices by promoting a transportation system that accommodates the needs for all users and modes; and
+• Provide flexible choices by promoting a transportation system that accommodates the needs of all users and modes; and

 • Accommodate local and regional growth through coordinated transportation improvements consistent with planned and proposed community land use.